San Francisco congestion pricing: Concerns and controversy

 that congestion pricing is a regressive tax imposing a greater burden on those without a good option to ride public transit and on low-income commuters.
 Others considered $6.00 too expensive for a short-duration trip.
 Zone residents with children and inflexible schedules complained they would be unfairly affected.
 Another major concern is the lack of reliability and capacity of San Francisco's existing network of transit services, limiting commuters' ability to switch to public transport once the congestion pricing is implemented.

-The San Francisco Chamber of Commerce has also expressed concerns because of the burden it might put on retail sales, worsened by the recession caused by the financial, global economic, and COVID-19 pandemic crises, driving business away as people will go shop elsewhere in the region.
+The San Francisco Chamber of Commerce has also expressed concerns because of the burden it might put on retail sales, worsened by the 2008 financial crisis (Great Recession) and COVID-19 recession, driving business away as people will go shop elsewhere in the region.
 A telephone poll, conducted by the Chamber of Commerce by late January 2009, showed that 61% of the voters opposed the congestion fee for driving downtown.

 Staff working on the MAPS study have responded that they are aware of the social consequences and therefore several mitigation measures have been included and are being considered, such as selecting a charge area that is big enough in order to avoid causing problems in adjacent neighborhoods; offering discounts to some drivers such as taxi cabs, low-income and disabled drivers; and charging half-price for residents within the charge zone.
-At recent community meetings, members of various business and neighborhood groups expressed concern that the new proposed toll of $9 was too high, but officials from the SFCTA dismissed their concerns as "petulant" and "unworthy of concern".